dxvC0des/rewiki/docs/Information/qna.md

 To suggest mods, email us on info@refractedsmp.net or join the discord server.

 ## My question isnt answered!
-Ping @dxv on our discord server to ask your server.
+Ping @dxv on our discord server to ask your question.